History Homeschool- online for 2020- 2021

 Our homeschool enrichment curriculum includes history lessons, tours of farms, museums and other cool places, with a kid-friendly perspective.
 Each month will feature a youth “ambassador” who is featured in at least one video.
 Scroll down for a sample.

 We will offer an interesting and unique homeschool enrichment program for your child(ren) using pre-recorded videos, worksheets, recipes and resources for you to use at home.
 Even if your child goes to regular school, this program is fun and interesting as enrichment the whole family can do together.
-We may offer one in-person meeting, outside with masks on, at our facility sometime during the year (TBD).
+We will offer one in-person meeting, outside with masks on, at our historic homestead in Spring 2021.
 Our homeschool enrichment curriculum is designed to work well for boys and girls of varying ages (usually 6-10 years old) and will include an optional homework assignments each month.

 The cost is $15 per enrolled child.
 We do not have a sibling discount at this time.
 Once you enroll, you will receive an email each month with the unique password for you to access the protected page on the back of our website.
-There you will find several videos and downloadable worksheets, as well as resources for further study.
+There you will find several videos, worksheets, and questions for journaling, as well as resources for further study.
 This private page will be available to you until the end of the school year in June.
 If you sign up in the middle of the program, you will receive access from the month of your enrollment until June.

 Please contact our Director for questions about the homeschool program: firstname.lastname@example.org.